-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Do not drive or operate machinery or perform other hazardous tasks if guanfacine makes you drowsy.
 Alcohol is best avoided while taking guanfacine.

 - Do not stop guanfacine suddenly.
-If guanfacine needs to be discontinued, your doctor will advise you how to taper the dose.
+If guanfacine needs to be discontinued, your doctor will advise you on how to taper the dose.

 - Do not take any other medications, including those bought over the counter, without first checking with your doctor or pharmacist that these are compatible with guanfacine.

-- Report any serious side effects, such as extreme sedation, hallucinations, chest pain or an irregular heartbeat, severe constipation or an excessively dry mouth to your doctor.
+- Report any serious side effects, such as extreme sedation, hallucinations, chest pain or an irregular heartbeat, severe constipation, or an excessively dry mouth to your doctor.

-- If your mouth feels dry while taking guanfacine, try sucking on a piece of sugar-free hard candy, chewing sugar-free gum, chewing ice-chips, or use a saliva substitute.
+- If your mouth feels dry while taking guanfacine, try sucking on a piece of sugar-free hard candy, chewing sugar-free gum, chewing ice chips, or use a saliva substitute.
 Having a dry mouth increases your risk of developing gum disease and cavities.
 Brush and floss your teeth regularly and visit your dentist every six months for a check-up.